ashishjv/photo-app-frontend/README.md

-Please add the environments/environment.ts Firbase confiugration file for proper functioning of the app
+Please add the environments/environment.ts confiugration file  for proper functioning of the app.
+It contains the Firebase IAM and Base URL configurations.

 # PhotoAlbumApp